 - overall program overview (HTML, PDF)

 - an overview of the topics (PDF) within the program of sessions (HTML, Excel, PDF)

-- list of participants (will be published soon)
+- list of participants (Excel)

 Besides the 2 plenaries (on Monday the 2nd and Wednesday the 4th of July) and the conference sessions, the conference will also host 3 semi-plenaries.
 These semi-plenaries will be held on Tuesday the 3d of July.